Skip to main content

 Provision a TrainerServer for the given Hugging Face base_model and return a connected TrainingClient.
 The control plane also provisions a paired sampling server in the same call; save_weights_and_get_sampling_client uses that paired URL to gate on version readiness.
 Pass a WandbConfig instance to stream training metrics to a Weights & Biases run.

-Provision a standalone SamplingServer and return a connected SamplingClient.
-Use this when you want to sample from a model independently of a training run.
-Pass base_model to load the base weights only, or model_path (a bt://loops:<run_id>/sampler_weights/<checkpoint> URI) to load a specific checkpoint at startup.
+Provision a standalone SamplingServer for base_model and return a connected SamplingClient.
+Use this when you want to sample from a base model independently of a training run.
+The model_path argument is reserved and not yet implemented; passing it raises NotImplementedError.
+To sample from a specific checkpoint, use TrainingClient.create_sampling_client(model_path=...) on a live run instead.

 Return the control plane’s view of supported base models and the GPU classes it can provision them on.
 Useful for confirming a base model is available before calling create_lora_training_client.